 In this session we’ll cover the layers of cognitive science, from neural to social, that explain learning.
 We’ll talk about neurons firing, patterns activating, attending to senses, and the forms of processing that lead from consciousness to automaticity.
 We will focus on how our brains learn.
 This forms the foundations for the following sessions, and grounds what works and what’s myth.
 Come get the Cog Sci 101 you need to be an effective practitioner.

 You do not have access to these handouts.
-Please log in or join with an Online Conference subscription to download these files.
+Please log in or join with an Online Conference subscription to view these handouts.Log In Join

 You do not have access to this recording.
-Please log in or join with an Online Conference subscription to download this file.
+Please log in or join with an Online Conference subscription to view this recording.Log In Join